raymondpang365/version-control-guide/chapter-2.md

 If there is something that has to be changed in the release, the team will have to make the change in hotfix branch.

-If end-to-end testing and acceptance test pass, the release branch will be fast-forward merged into the main branch;
+If end-to-end testing and acceptance test pass, the release branch will be fast-forward merged into the master branch;
 And at the same time, automatically deployed for production server / ready for users to install.